 The expert facing a task recognises that a model is needed to solve it, since some parameters have to be determined based on other ones.
-Several attempts can be found in the literature to solve various engineering assignments by using neural network based models (Monostori et al., 1996).
-Several authors use the same concept to select the input and output parameters of the applied neural network, namely, parameters are known in the application phase, are selected as inputs and the model has to estimate the output parameters which are unknown in the assignment.
+Several attempts can be found in the literature to solve various engineering assignments by using neural network based models [9].
+Usually, authors use the same concept to select the input and output parameters of the applied neural network, namely, parameters are known in the application phase, are selected as inputs and the model has to estimate the output parameters which are unknown in the assignment.
 Consequently, the predefined assignment determines the input-output configuration of the model.

 A special requirement for modelling is to satisfy the accuracy demands acceptable in certain situations.
 The requirement cannot always be met in the assignment dependent input-output configuration, i.e., it is not obvious that this setting realises the most appropriate mapping between the variables, consequently, a method finding the appropriate input-output configuration of the applied neural network model is needed.
-The developed, novel model building process runs totally independently of the assignment (Monostori and Viharos, 2001; Viharos and Monostori, 2002).
-The aim of the method reviewed here is to decide about all of these parameters whether they should act as inputs or outputs, and to give also the multilayer perceptron model.
+The developed, novel model building process runs totally independently of the assignment [10] [11] [12] [13].
+The aim of the method reviewed here is to decide about all of these parameters whether they should act as inputs or outputs, and to generate also the multilayer perceptron model.
 The method is a modified back-propagation learning algorithm.
 A flag is used in the developed algorithm to indicate if a neuron of the ANN model is "protected" namely used, or not.
-(Viharos and Monostori, 1999)

-The incomplete data-handling algorithm is based on the main idea of turning the neurons corresponding to the missing part of certain data vectors into protected state and leaving the other neurons in unprotected state (Viharos et al., 2002b).
+The algorithm for incomplete data-handling is based on the main idea of turning the neurons corresponding to the missing part of certain data vectors into protected state and leaving the other neurons in unprotected state [11].
 Further information is needed to realise this, i.e., to describe which part of the input- and output vector is missing.
 A flag called validity is used for indicating whether a data in the data vector is valid or not.
-It shows that a so-named (binary) validity vector is attached to all of the input and output vectors to describe the validity state of the data incorporated in these vectors.
-The protection of the input and output layer of the ANN structure changes according to the validity vector of the data vector in question, namely if a date is invalid in the input or output vector, the corresponding neuron is set to be protected, otherwise, the neuron will be unprotected (Monostori and Viharos, 2001).
+It shows that a sonamed (binary) validity vector is attached to all of the input and output vectors to describe the validity state of the data incorporated in these vectors.
+The protection of the input and output layer of the ANN structure changes according to the validity vector of the data vector in question, namely if a date is invalid in the input or output vector, the corresponding neuron is set to be protected, otherwise, the neuron will be unprotected [10] [14].

-The developed algorithm was compared to three data-extending-methods and resulted in a model with superior estimation capabilities (Viharos et al., 2002b).
+The developed algorithm was compared to three dataextending-methods and resulted in a model with superior estimation capabilities [11].
 The algorithm tested through artificial data was found to be completely able to handle missing output data.
 Tests showed that it is worth eliminating learning vectors with incomplete input vectors if input parameters are totally independent.
 An interesting result arose in the case of incomplete input data if input parameters are redundant: it is worth impairing the data purposely in the model building stage to prepare the ANN model for handling incomplete data efficiently in the application phase.

-The detailed solution for this assignment is found in (Viharos et al., 2002b).
+The detailed solution for this assignment is found in [11].

-3. R&D ASSIGNMENTS
+3 R&D ASSIGNMENTS